nirconium-dev/nirconium/README.md

 - CachyOS-v3 kernel with v3 cpu optimizations and the Bore scheduler

-- Foot terminal for a blazing-fast experience alsong with starship for looks
+- Foot terminal for a blazing-fast experience along with starship for looks

 - Flatpak/AppImage support OOTB with Bazaar/Warehouse (software store, flatpak manager) and Gear Lever (AppImage manager)

-- Distrobox/Podman/Docker for containerization, along with Podman Desktop, Devpod, and DistroShelf
+- Distrobox and Podman for containerization, along with DistroShelf

-- Zed, a high-performance rust-based IDE for code editing (comaptible with Devpod)
+- Zed, a high-performance rust-based IDE for code editing

 # Nirconium is a stupid name.
 Why Nirconium?